evkx/evkx.github.io/content/models/xpeng/p7/P7_AWD_Performance/_index.md

 ### Sound system

-One type of sound system is available for the XPENG P7 AWD Performance.
+The XPENG P7 AWD Performance comes equipped with one sound system option:

-- With the , you get eight speakers with a max system output of 500 watts.
+- ****: This system features eight speakers and delivers a maximum output of 500 watts.

 ## Lights